LegendaryLinux/arch76-oryxpro5/README.md

 Your terminal should output the same result as the discrete-graphics test above.

-## Part 7: Final considerations and known issues
+## Part 8: Final considerations and known issues

 **At this point, you're done.
 Arch is working properly on your laptop (hopefully).**

 * Bluetooth does not seem to work.
-Toggling the status in the gnome control panel will cause the switch to turn blue, but bluetooth does not seem to activate.
+Toggling the status in the gnome control panel will cause the switch to turn blue, but that does not seem to matter.

-* Multiple displays work flawlessly in discrete-graphics mode, but I have not tested them under onboard or hybrid-graphics mode.
-My understanding is the external display will only function if the Nvidia GPU renders the output.
-As onboard and hybrid-graphics modes both render everything using the Intel GPU, I expect multiple display functionality to be dicey at best.
+* Multiple displays work only in discrete-graphics mode.

 * For your convenience, three files have been included to assist you in switching between graphics modes.
 Mark them as executable and run them as root.